Model Tampering Attacks Enable More Rigorous Evaluations of LLM Capabilities: Experiments

 \subsubsection{Model robustness exists on a low-dimensional subspace}

-\textbf{Weighted PCA:} First, to understand the extent to which some attacks offer information about others, we analyze the geometry of attack successes across our 65 models.
+\textbf{We perform PCA, weighting models by their unlearning score.} First, to understand the extent to which some attacks offer information about others, we analyze the geometry of attack successes across our 65 models.
+Previously \citet{wei2024assessing} found that a model's vulnerability to pruning and low-rank modifications both relate with the brittleness of its safety fine-tuning.
+Here, we extend on this finding with more attacks and subspace analysis.
 We perform weighted principal component analysis on the WMDP-Bio improvements achieved by all 11 attacks on all 65 model checkpoints.
 We first constructed a matrix $A$ with one row per model and one column per attack.
 Each $A_{ij}$ corresponds to the increase in WMDP-Bio performance in model $i$ under attack $j$.
 We then centered the data and multiplied each row $A_i$ by the square root of the unlearning score: $\sqrt{S_{\text{unlearn}}(A_i)}$.
 This allowed for models to influence the analysis in proportion to their unlearning score.

 \textbf{Three principal components explain 89\% of the variation in attack success.} \Cref{fig:PCA} displays the eigenvalues from PCA and the top three principal components (weighted by eigenvalues).
 This suggests that different capability elicitation attacks exploit models via related mechanisms.